Nonlocal Optimized Schwarz Methods for time-harmonic electromagnetics: Orthogonal projection onto single traces

-This means that each local inductance matrix $\bfT_j$ is assumed block diagonal, each block $\bfT_\Upsilon$ corresponding to one of the equivalence classes intersecting $\Gamma_j$.
-With such a choice of inductance, then $\bv = \bfP(\bu)$ is given by the explicit formula
+This means that each local transmission matrix $\bfT_j$ is assumed block diagonal, each block $\bfT_\Upsilon$ corresponding to one of the equivalence classes intersecting $\Gamma_j$.
+With such a choice of transmission matrix, then $\bv = \bfP(\bu)$ is given by the explicit formula

-Notice that \(\bfP\) is independent of the inductance matrices $\bfT_j$ (hence also \(\bfPi\)).
+Notice that \(\bfP\) is independent of the transmission matrices $\bfT_j$ (hence also \(\bfPi\)).
 Let us examine the particular case where the domain decomposition does not involve any cross-point and $\Skel = \EdgeStar$.
 Such decompositions are sometimes referred to as "onion skin" like.
 Hypothesis \eqref{BlockDiagonalForm} then means that $\bfT_j$ couples edges belonging to the same interface.
-In this special case we have $d_{e} = 2$, $\forall e\in\EdgeStar$ i.e. $\Upsilon(e) = \{j_{-}(e),j_{+}(e)\}$ where $j_{-}(e)<j_{+}(e)$ so, with the same notation as in \eqref{OrthogonalProjection}, the orthogonal projection and the communication matrix are given explicitly by the formula
+In this special case we have $d_{e} = 2$, $\forall e\in\EdgeStar$ i.e. $\Upsilon(e) = \{j_{-}(e),j_{+}(e)\}$ where $j_{-}(e)<j_{+}(e)$ so, with the same notation as in \eqref{OrthogonalProjection}, the orthogonal projection and the communication matrix are fully local matrices and are given explicitly by the formula

+We recover the familiar swapping of data at each interface and our approach based on orthogonal projections is then proved to be a proper generalization of the standard technique in domain decomposition methods.